General Studies Paper 1 (GS1): UPSC Civil Services Mains Examination – 2019

 General Studies Paper 1 UPSC 2019 – Question Paper Analysis by ClearIAS.com

-What matters now in UPSC exam is not how knowledgeable you are, but how quickly can you process the information in your brain to present the different sides of a relevant issue.
-The General Studies Paper 1 of UPSC Civil Services Main Exam 2019 is a typical example of this.
+What matters now in the UPSC exam is not how knowledgeable you are, but how quickly can you process the information in your brain to present the different sides of a relevant issue.
+The General Studies Paper 1 of the UPSC Civil Services Main Exam 2019 is a typical example of this.

 Does this mean the end of coaching institutes or mentors?
 No. We didn’t mean that.
 Nevertheless, if they don’t adapt to the changing requirements of UPSC, the methods won’t help candidates.

 What should the ideal mentors of UPSC do now?
 They should guide aspirants on the right path and demonstrate the importance of cultivating analytical skills.
 Yes, analytical skills are becoming more and more important in UPSC CSE.
-Not just for Mains, but for Prelims and Interview as well.
+Not just for Mains, but for Prelims and Interviews as well.

-Aspirants should learn to analyse questions within a limited time.
+Aspirants should learn to analyze questions within a limited time.
 You won’t get specific questions where you can just repeat and reproduce what you have mugged up – as you may see in other exams.

 Except for 1 or 2 questions, most questions are very general in nature.
-For example, to answer Question Number 20 – ‘local identity’ vs ‘global identity’ – what you need is not specific knowledge, rather a clear understanding of multiple dimensions of the identity issue.
-This is not a topic usually taught in a class, so you need to bring into your answer-sheet what you observed, read, learned, and understood – within 8-9 minutes.
+For example, to answer Question Number 20 – ‘local identity’ vs ‘global identity’ – what you need is not specific knowledge, but rather a clear understanding of multiple dimensions of the identity issue.
+This is not a topic usually taught in a class, so you need to bring into your answer sheet what you observed, read, learned, and understood – within 8-9 minutes.